Car Loan Process: How Does an Auto Loan Work in the Philippines?

 5. Can I finance a secondhand car through a loan?

 Yes!
-A lot of banks allow borrowers to use the loaned money for the purchase of a secondhand vehicle.
-Similarly, you may use your loan to reimburse your purchase or refinance a secondhand car.
+Many banks allow borrowers to use the loaned money to purchase a secondhand vehicle.
+Similarly, you may use your loan to reimburse your purchase or refinance of a secondhand car.

 6. My loan application was rejected.
 What should I do?